About Us

 Richie has lectured at Hereford College of Art and Design, Bath Spa University College and Bristol University.

-He switched career in 2003 after re-training in Countryside Management.
-Currently works for Avon Wildlife Trust, plays drums with The Nightjars (available for all your functions, parties etc …) and makes cider – but continues to stay in very close touch with all things Desperate.
+He switched career in 2003 after re-training in Countryside Management and worked for Wildlife Trusts in Dorset, Somerset and then for 5 years with Avon Wildlife Trust.
+Can occasionally be seen working with festival favourites Bramble FM.
+He plays drums with Here Come The Nightjars (available for all your functions, parties etc …) and makes top quality cider.